kuangzheng800/kuangzheng800.github.io/_pages/about.md

 Wrangling data and running regression is fun, but also somewhat lonely :cry:.
 I mean I do have a life that my Terminal doesn't get to see, but hey, I thought my Terminal has something cool to share as well!
 So here it is, a data science journal to keep myself motivated and my progresses documented.

-Remeber those times when you have no brackets after your `print`?
+Remember those times when you have no brackets after your `print`?
 Exactly.
 Memories fade faster than most of expect, but hey at least the webpage lives on.

 <img src="{{ site.url }}{{ site.baseurl }}/images/hello_world.jpg">